mmgen/MMGenLive/README.md

 ### There are two ways to install and run MMGenLive:

 * download a prebuilt bootable image; or
-* build the bootable image yourself using the automated shell script (Linux-only).
+* build the bootable image yourself using the automated shell script (Linux only).

 ## Run MMGenLive from a prebuilt bootable image:
 * Download the latest zipped boot image file for your architecture from the